WilsonBillkia/bane/README.md

 ## Automated Build for a Hardened Chainlink Node
 A basic Ansible playbook for rapid deployment of a US DOD security hardened Chainlink node.

+NB THIS IS BEING UPDATED FOR THE CHAINLINK HACKATHON.
+THIS VERSION SHOULD STILL DEPLOY BUT WILL BE UPDATED TO THE NEWEST BUILD OF CL SHORTLY

 Version One...
 * Builds a Virtualbox Chainlink VM.
 * Installs a bespoke iptables firewall for Chainlink traffic